intellectmind/ChunkEntityLimiter/README.md

 ----------------------------------------------------------------------------------------------------------

-#### Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, and Other Server Platforms.(1.16-1.21.4)
+#### Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, Bukkit, Purpur, Spigot.(1.16-1.21.4)

 #### Optimize the server by limiting the number of chunk entities and dropped items through passive cleaning.